joshuawright11/papyrus/README.md

 Keep in mind that Papyrus uses [macros](https://developer.apple.com/documentation/swift/macros) which require Swift 5.9 / Xcode 15 to compile.

-Documentation examples use [Swift concurrency](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).
-Using concurrency is recommended but if you haven't yet migrated and need a closure based API, [they are available](#closure-based-apis).

 ### Installation

 Install Papyrus using the [Swift Package Manager](https://www.swift.org/package-manager/), choosing a backing networking library from below.